OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Abstract

 \section{Abstract}

-Post-training with reinforcement learning (RL) has greatly enhanced the capabilities of large language models.
-Disaggregating the generation and training stages in RL into a parallel, asynchronous pipeline offers the potential for flexible scaling and improved throughput.
-However, it still faces two critical challenges.
+Disaggregating the generation and training stages in RL is widely adopted to scale LLM post-training.
+There are two critical challenges here.
 First, the generation stage often becomes a bottleneck due to dynamic workload shifts and severe execution imbalances.
-Second, the decoupled stages result in diverse and dynamic network traffic patterns that overwhelm conventional network fabrics.
+Second, the decoupled stages result in diverse and dynamic network traffic patterns that strain the conventional static fabric.

-This paper introduces \sys, an orchestration framework that dynamically manages compute and network rhythms in disaggregated RL.
-To improve generation efficiency, \sys employs an adaptive compute scheduler that dynamically adjusts parallelism to match workload characteristics within and across generation steps.
-This accelerates execution while continuously rebalancing requests to mitigate stragglers.
-To address the dynamic network demands inherent in disaggregated RL---further intensified by parallelism switching---we co-design \fabric, a reconfigurable hybrid optical-electrical fabric. \fabric leverages optical circuit switches at selected network tiers to reconfigure the topology in real time, enabling workload-aware circuits for (i) layer-wise collective communication during training iterations, (ii) generation under different parallelism configurations, and (iii) periodic inter-cluster weight synchronization.

-We evaluate \sys on a physical testbed with 48 H800 GPUs, demonstrating up to a 1.40$\times$ throughput improvement over static baselines.
-Furthermore, we develop RLSim, a high-fidelity simulator, to evaluate \fabric at scale.
-Our results show that \fabric achieves superior performance-cost efficiency compared to static Fat-Tree networks, establishing it as a highly effective solution for large-scale RL workloads.
+We build \sys to orchestrate dynamically both compute and network in disaggregated RL. \sys employs an adaptive compute scheduler that adjusts parallelism configuration to match changing workload characteristics within and across generation steps. \sys adopts a reconfigurable optical-electrical fabric called \fabric : It leverages optical circuit switches to reconfigure the aggregation and core layers of the topology on demand, tailoring bandwidth resources to the unique communication patterns across various phases of training, generation, and weight synchronization.
+Evaluated on a 64-H800 GPU testbed, \sys demonstrates up to a 1.42$\times$ throughput improvement over static baselines.
+Using a high-fidelity simulator, we also show that \fabric achieves superior performance-cost efficiency at scale over static Fat-Tree networks.